netgen/ezplatform-sylius/README.md

 To connect the users, when asked, select the `admin` Sylius user type, then enter the e-mail address of Sylius admin user (the one you specified while running `sylius:install` command), then enter the username of eZ Platform admin user (usually `admin`).

 ## eZ Publish legacy administration

+When installing and activating eZ Publish legacy administration interface, be sure to activate the `EzSyliusBundle` after `EzPublishLegacyBundle`.

 To activate support for Sylius Product field type in legacy administration interface, activate `ngsyliusproduct` legacy extension in your INI files, regenerate legacy autoloads and clear legacy caches.